GRAPHIC-Biden's immense economic challenge: Putting 10 million people back to work

 SECTOR BY SECTOR

-Businesses that rely on travel or on people spending time close to each other indoors have rebounded the slowest, and many people who made their living by staffing kitchens, mixing drinks or cleaning hotel rooms are still out of work.
+Businesses that rely on travel or on people spending time close to each other indoors have rebounded the slowest.
+Many people who made their living by staffing kitchens, mixing drinks or cleaning hotel rooms are still out of work.

 Employment in leisure and hospitality was down 23% in January from pre-pandemic levels in February 2020, more than any other industry.